HTML

 <base>

-The <base> element sets the base URL (the URL that relative URLs are relative to) for all relative URLs in the document.
+The <base> HTML element specifies the base URL to use for all relative URLs in a document.

 DocumentURLsMetadata